Understanding PLU Codes

 Step 1: Export PLU List from POS

-Get a complete list of PLU codes from your POS:
+Get a complete list of PLU codes from your POS:- Log into your POS back office

 - Export or print your product list with PLU codes